-Every Australian loses when the relevant and long-established constitutional conventions are ignored, improperly exploited or otherwise not respected.
+Every Australian loses when the relevant and long-established constitutional conventions, and the non-partisanship practices that implement them, are ignored, improperly exploited or otherwise not respected.

 As part of its independent, non-partisan, public-interest oversight role the Australia Defence Association has long protested deliberate or accidental abuses of the defence force's non-partisan status and ethos.

 Examples of improper politicisation or related misrepresentation of the ADF and its actual national role include:

 Political criticism of the ADF, or partisan misrepresentation of its role and activities, for carrying out the lawful orders of the elected government.
 Examples include:

 the ADF's purely logistic support (unarmed, no use of force, no involvement in law enforcement, etc) to the whole-of-government intervention in NT indigenous communities being portrayed by some political partisans in factually incorrect and emotively expressed terms such as "an invasion" or "the Army coming to take your kids away"; and

 domestic opponents of a particular war or other overseas operation denigrating the ADF and its personnel in a partisan manner, rather than criticise the government actually responsible for the decision to commit them there (and which our defence force must necessarily obey).

 - Politicians, rather than a neutral public figure (such as the Governor-General, state Governor or local independent civic dignitary) presiding over farewell and welcome home ceremonies for ADF contingents being deployed, or returning from, overseas.